Deep networks learn to parse uniform-depth context-free languages from local statistics: Empirical measurements of

 \subsection{Other architectures}

-We now consider (a) a vanilla encoder-only transformer (see App.~\ref{app:archis} for details), and (b) an alternative hierarchical convolutional network, which we refer to as Inside Neural Network (INN).
-Unlike the transformer, the INN is fined-tuned to our task: it uses a separate binary and ternary filter at each layer, and builds hidden representations mirroring the inside tensors $M^{(l)}_{i,\lambda}$ (Fig.~\ref{fig:sketch_inside}) by stacking convolutions for each span length (see App.~\ref{app:archis}).
+We now consider (a) a vanilla encoder-only transformer, and (b) an alternative hierarchical convolutional network, which we refer to as Inside Neural Network (INN) (see App.~\ref{app:archis} for architecture details).
+The INN assumes prior knowledge of the branching ratios, and implements a separate binary and ternary filter at each layer to create feature maps which precisely mirror the parsing charts in (\ref{def:parser}).
+This prior introduces a strong bias towards processing sentences according to their underlying tree topology (similar ideas have been applied to improve sample efficiency of syntactic generalization~\cite{nandi_sneaking_2025}).

 Fig.~\ref{fig:archis_and_titles}(a,b) displays training curves for $L{=}2$ and $L{=}3$ respectively.
 In both cases, sample size was rescaled by our prediction for $P^*$, and shows an excellent collapse for all architectures considered- illustrating the broad applicability of our theory.
-Although sample complexity scales similarly in all architectures, in terms of pre-factors the INN performs better than the transformers, while the CNN is intermediary; as expected with respect to the inductive bias of these architectures.
+Although sample complexity scales similarly, in terms of pre-factors the INN displays (for $L=3$) a massive gain in sample efficiency with respect to the transformer, while the CNN is intermediary, as expected from the inductive bias of these architectures.